Tesla claims Laguna Seca lap record, but what's under the hood?

 We may never know for sure exactly what started the EV performance wars of 2019, but the arrival of the Porsche Taycan on the scene really stirred things up.
-When that car set a new Nurburgring Nordschleife EV lap record of 7:42, Tesla's Elon Musk was quick to respond that their own 'Ring attempt was coming (an attempt that Porsche eagerly welcomes).
-We're still waiting on the results there, but Musk is now claiming that his company has secured the sedan lap record at California's Laguna Seca Raceway.
+When that car set a new Nurburgring Nordschleife EV lap record of 7:42, Tesla's Elon Musk was quick to respond that its own 'Ring attempt was coming (an attempt that Porsche eagerly welcomes).
+But Musk is now claiming that his company has secured the sedan lap record at California's Laguna Seca Raceway.

 I'm not so sure.

-After many tweets surrounding a Nurburgring run for the Model S, on September 11, Musk tweeted that a Model S had just claimed the sedan lap record around Laguna Seca.
-He promised a video was coming in the next day.
+After many tweets surrounding a Nurburgring run for the Model S, on Wednesday Musk claimed the record in the tweet below, promising a video was coming in the next day.

 That appears to reference to the 1:37.54 lap time set by the Jaguar XE SV Project 8 almost exactly a year ago.
 On the surface, Tesla has indeed set a faster time -- but dig a little deeper and it's clear that Jaguar still holds the record for a sedan.